open-power/snap/hardware/sim/README.md

 If you start an app in the xterm and cntl-C it without exiting from the xterm, the simulation keeps running.

 ## card and action settings
-Currently supported are AlphaData KU3, Nallatech 250S and 250S+, Semptian NSA121B
+Currently supported are AlphaData KU3 and 8K5, Nallatech 250S and 250S+, Semptian NSA121B

 Regression tests are in place for the following cards:
 ```
-card         ADKU3      N250S      N250SP     S121B          # set with
+card         ADKU3      AD8K5      N250S      N250SP     S121B          # set with
-system       POWER8     POWER8     POWER9     POWER8         #
+system       POWER8     POWER8     POWER8     POWER9     POWER8         #
-memory_avail DDR3/BRAM  DDR4/BRAM  DDR4/BRAM  DDR4/BRAM      # SDRAM_USED, BRAM_USED
+memory_avail DDR3/BRAM  DDR4/BRAM  DDR4/BRAM  DDR4/BRAM  DDR4/BRAM      # SDRAM_USED, BRAM_USED
-NVMe         no         yes        no         no             # NVME_USED=TRUE
+NVMe         no         no         yes        no         no             # NVME_USED=TRUE
-cloud access yes        partial    no         no             # not avail yet for NVMe
+cloud access yes        no         partial    no         no             # not avail yet for NVMe
 ```
 Depending on the used memory, the card and framework can be combined with the following actions (one action only):
 ```